casangi/casadocs/docs/tasks/task_getantposalma.rst

 the only one that is used.
 That response will be written and no additional hosts will be queried.

-firstintegratoin is an optional boolean parameter.
+firstintegration is an optional boolean parameter.
 If True, excludes measurements flagged as “firstintegration”.
 If False, includes measurements flagged as “firstintegration”.
 The default value is True.